Preparing Your Google Cloud SQL PostgreSQL Database for Logical Replication to Linode Managed Database

 Configure Network Access

-Before the Linode Managed Database can connect to your Cloud SQL instance, you must ensure that the instance allows network access from the Linode database host.
+Ensure that your Cloud SQL instance allows network access from the Linode Managed Database.

 1. In the Google Cloud Console, open your Cloud SQL instance.